ndleah/stat-learning/chapter-3-linear-regression/case-study-marketing-plan.md

 y = \hat{\beta_0} + \hat{\beta_1}x_1 + \hat{\beta_2}x_2 + · · · + \hat{\beta_0}x_p.
 $$

-The accuracy associated with this estimate depends on whether we wish to predict an individual response, $$Y = f(X) + \epsilon$$, or the average response, $$f(X)$$.
+The accuracy associated with this estimate depends on whether we wish to predict an individual response, $Y = f(X) + \epsilon$, or the average response, $f(X)$.
 If the former, we use a prediction interval, and if the latter, we use a confidence interval.
-Prediction intervals will always be wider than confidence intervals because they account for the uncertainty associated with $$\epsilon$$, the irreducible error.
+Prediction intervals will always be wider than confidence intervals because they account for the uncertainty associated with $\epsilon$, the irreducible error.

 6. *Is the relationship linear?*